 Have you ever thought about how climate change impacts people with disabilities and elderly people in India and what to do about it?

 1.3 billion people with disabilities are largely left behind when it comes to climate action.
 In short – there is a need for digital and disability inclusive climate change actions!

 We believe that digital technologies need to play their part in this.

 Do you have a mockup or ready digital solution for inclusive climate action in India?
 Join the ICT4IC 2.0 India Edition and apply now!

 ICT4IC stands for Information Communications Technology for Inclusion Challenge .
 This is the hashtag (#ICT4IC) and shortcut for this challenge.

-You are welcome to submit your prototype / solution under the following two criteria:
+You are welcome to submit your prototype / mock-up under the following two categories:

 You are developing a digital assistive technology targeted at persons with disabilities or the elderly in the context of climate change related disasters.

 You are developing a digital assistive technology targeted towards inclusive disaster risk reduction with a focus on disability and/or age.

 You are creating a digital and/or technical solution for persons with disabilities or the elderly to make everyday infrastructure more disability inclusive and/or universally accessible (buildings, transport systems, roads).